 To use Apple Pay, a user must have a passcode set on the device and, optionally, biometrics (Touch ID).
-User authentication to authorize an Apple Pay transaction on an enrolled device is provided by a userdefined password and user enrolled biometrics.
+User authentication to authorize an Apple Pay transaction on an enrolled device is provided by a userdefined password and the user enrolled biometrics.
 The minimum length of the password, password rules, and the maximum number of consecutive failed authentication attempts is statically set by Apple for each macOS release.
 Biometrics are enrolled and managed by the User.
 Up to 5 fingerprints can be enrolled using the biometric sensor of the Magic Keyboard on a single TOE by the user.
 Up to 5 Magic Keyboards can be paired with a single Mac device.

-For greater convenience when using multiple Apple devices, some devices can automatically unlock others in certain situations.
+For greater convenience when using multiple Apple devices, some devices can automatically unlock other Apple devices in certain situations.
 For this security target, the considered usage is: A Mac can be unlocked by an Apple Watch.
-This can be enabled by the user with the "Auto Unlock with Apple Watch" setting in the System Preferences.
+This can be enabled by the user with the "Auto Unlock with Apple Watch" setting in the System Settings.

-When Auto Unlock with Apple Watch is enabled, a Mac device running macOS High Sierra or later can be unlocked using a paired Apple Watch Series 3 or later.
+When Auto Unlock with Apple Watch is enabled, a Mac device running macOS Sierra 10.12 or later can be unlocked using a paired Apple Watch Series 3 or later.
 The user can also use their Apple Watch to approve other requests to enter their administrator password.
-This usage does not include the user authentication for Apple Pay.
+This usage does not include the user authentication for Apple Pay transactions.
+The paired Apple Watch that is used to unlock the Mac or approves other requests is not part of the TOE.
+The Secure Enclave component of the TOE implements a secure channel with the Watch.